 Technical SEO refers to factors like:

-Keeping all of these objectives in mind, let’s go over key nonprofit SEO tips.
+Keeping all of these objectives in mind, let’s review key nonprofit SEO tips.

 1. Make sure your website is user-friendly